Cultural depictions of Gilles de Rais: Abandoned film projects

 Pier Paolo Pasolini was scouting out locations in the Loire Valley for the production of The Decameron in 1970.
 He was given a book by anthropologist Franco Cagnetta on Gilles de Rais during a debate with students at the University of Tours.
 The Italian filmmaker "thought about [a movie] seriously for a few weeks" but he gave up, "caught up in the Trilogy of Life".
 Pasolini specifies that he wanted to portray a jovial sexuality as "compensation for repression" and not to make a "cruel" film, as would later be the case in Salò, or the 120 Days of Sodom, where sexual intercourse, depicted as "obligatory and ugly", now represents "the reduction of the body to a thing."

 After shooting The Phantom of Liberty (1974), Luis Buñuel worked with screenwriter Jean-Claude Carrière on a contemporary transposition of Joris-Karl Huysmans' novel Là-bas.
 Gérard Depardieu agreed to play Gilles de Rais during the film's medieval sequences.
 However, the director – already elderly at the time – abandoned the project, anticipating the demanding nature of the shooting, which would require imposing historical reconstructions.
 According to Jean-Claude Carrière, Buñuel also considered the time for scandals to be over.
 For example, the filmmaker could "neither take [the presence of the Devil] seriously, nor resolutely mock it", deeming the modern black mass sequence perpetrated by Canon Docre "superfluous and easy".

+Author of the erotic film Immoral Tales (1974), one segment of which features Countess Elizabeth Báthory, the Polish director Walerian Borowczyk considered making another anthology film.
+One of the segments would have focused on the trial of Gilles de Rais in 1440.
+He offered Udo Kier the role of the bloody baron, but the project did not come to fruition.
+The director later cast the German actor as another iconic criminal figure, Jack the Ripper, in the film Lulu (1980).

 In the 1980s, after directing L'Amour braque, Andrzej Zulawski set up a company with producer Christian Ferry to make Celle qui danse, a biographical film about Joan of Arc, in which Sophie Marceau would play the part.
 The filmmaker was particularly interested in the relationship between the Maid and Gilles de Rais, to whom he had already devoted a text in Les Choses de la chair, a book published in 1981.
 Zulawski saw Joan of Arc as "the first of the movie stars, (...) inhabited by God and therefore dancing on all those battlefields", sums up screenwriter Nicolas Boukhrief.
 He also explains the project's failure on account of its enormity, as well as the fears of backers regarding the director's treatment of the French "national icon".